 - 1/4 cup orange juice

-- In a glass baking dish, combine all of the ingredients for the cure and stir until the salt is dissolved.
+- In a glass baking dish, combine all of the ingredients for the curing liquid and stir until the salt is dissolved.
 Gently submerge your salmon portions in the curing liquid, cover, and refrigerate for 8-12 hours.
 If your salmon fillets are thin, 8 hours should be enough.
 Thicker fillets will take 12 hours.

 - Remove the salmon from the curing liquid and transfer to a cooling rack positioned over a cookie sheet.
 Place the salmon in the refrigerator for 8 hours, or overnight to develop a pellicle.